 The world’s leading cause of disability, depression impacts more than 300 million people globally.
 Depression is a serious but treatable illness characterized by intense feelings of sadness, emptiness, hopelessness, anger or apathy.
 When a person is clinically depressed, persistent and unrelenting patterns of hopelessness and despair interfere with their ability to function on a daily basis.
 While many people respond to a combination of medication and psychotherapeutic interventions, as many as one-third of the 16 million U.S. adults with depression do not respond adequately to treatment (called treatment-resistant depression).

 Signs of Depression

-Everyone experiences depression in their own way.
-Sadness is not the only way depression manifests.
-It also appears as numbness, lifelessness, anger or restlessness.
-Some of the most common symptoms of depression include:
+Everyone experiences depression in their own unique way.
+Sadness is a primary symptom, however, depression can manifest as numbness, lifelessness, anger or restlessness.
+Common depression symptoms include:

 - Insomnia or excessive sleeping

 - Difficulty concentrating, making decisions or completing basic tasks